odoo/documentation/purchase/replenishment/flows/compute_date.rst

 Requested date
 ~~~~~~~~~~~~~~

-Odoo offers the possibility to indicate a requested date by the client
+Twenty20 offers the possibility to indicate a requested date by the client
 straight on the sale order, under the tab **Other information**.
 If
-this date is earlier than the theoretically computed date, Odoo will
+this date is earlier than the theoretically computed date, Twenty20 will
 automatically display a warning.

 .. image:: media/compute_date07.png